Thought management is a thought restructuring process using cognition correction tools, techniques and exercises.

 Example- If you find your friend along with a group of smokers, you can label him as a smoker.
 But it could turn out that your friend is a non-smoker.

-8. Jumping to conclusion: This happens when we interpret things at a go and that too without any proof.
+Jumping to conclusions happens when we interpret things at a go and that too without any proof.

-The best way to overcome cognitive distortions is through thought restructuring, i.e. the process of substituting erroneous thought patterns with those, which are true and useful.
+The best way to overcome cognitive distortions is through thought management i.e. the process of substituting erroneous thought patterns with those, which are true and useful.
 The process can be lengthy and stressful but regular practice of thought management exercises, tools and techniques will help to rewire the faulty thought process.